Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 The urban food-lover getaway

-Paramount House Hotel opened two years ago after a clever build that saw the former Paramount Picture Studio’s office and an adjoining film-storage warehouse combined.
+Paramount House Hotel opened three years ago after a clever build that saw the former Paramount Picture Studio’s office and an adjoining film-storage warehouse combined.
 And you can even tell from the outside that this boutique hotel is going to be a stunner – its copper-clad roof shimmers in the sun.

 The hotel is in a great pocket of Surry Hills on Commonwealth Street on the fringe of the CBD, home to top restaurants, bars and cafes.
 But you don’t even need to leave the comfort of your swish room to feast on amazing food.
 The Sydney outpost of iconic Melbourne restaurant Chin Chin is just a stone’s throw away, and they’ve got an exclusive menu for Paramount patrons you can get brought up as room service.